Digital divide: Knowledge divide

-Since gender, age, race, income, and educational digital divides have lessened compared to the past, some researchers suggest that the digital divide is shifting from a gap in access and connectivity to ICTs to a knowledge divide.
+Since gender, age, race, income, and educational digital divides have lessened compared with the past, some researchers suggest that the digital divide is shifting from a gap in access to ICTs to a knowledge divide.
 A knowledge divide concerning technology presents the possibility that the gap has moved beyond the access and having the resources to connect to ICTs to interpreting and understanding information presented once connected.

-However, research on the digital divide in internet access in the United States has not found that greater equality of internet access has reduced knowledge divides or educational inequality.: “Skills, autonomy of use, and purpose of engagement shape the benefits users derive, reinforcing broader social inequalities .”
+However, research on the digital divide in internet access in the United States has not found that greater equality of internet access has reduced knowledge divides or educational inequality.
+"Skills, autonomy of use, and purpose of engagement shape the benefits users derive, reinforcing broader social inequalities."

 Second-level digital divide

 The second-level digital divide, also referred to as the production gap, describes the gap that separates the consumers of content on the Internet from the producers of content.
 As the technological digital divide is decreasing between those with access to the Internet and those without, the meaning of the term digital divide is evolving.
 Previously, digital divide research was focused on accessibility to the Internet and Internet consumption.
 However, with an increasing number of the population gaining access to the Internet, researchers are examining how people use the Internet to create content and what impact socioeconomics are having on user behavior.

-New applications have made it possible for anyone with a computer and an Internet connection to be a creator of content, yet the majority of user-generated content available widely on the Internet, like public blogs, is created by a small portion of the Internet-using population.
-Web 2.0 technologies like Facebook, YouTube, Twitter, and Blogs enable users to participate online and create content without having to understand how the technology actually works, leading to an ever-increasing digital divide between those who have the skills and understanding to interact more fully with the technology and those who are passive consumers of it.
+New applications have made it possible for anyone with a computer and an internet connection to be a creator of content, yet the majority of user-generated content available widely on the Internet, like public blogs, is created by a small portion of the Internet-using population.
+Web 2.0 technologies like Facebook, YouTube, X (formally Twitter), and blogs enable users to participate online and create content without having to understand how the technology actually works, leading to an ever-increasing digital divide between those who have the skills and understanding to interact more fully with the technology and those who are passive consumers of it.

 Some of the reasons for this production gap include material factors like the type of Internet connection one has and the frequency of access to the Internet.
 The more frequently a person has access to the Internet and the faster the connection, the more opportunities they have to gain the technology skills and the more time they have to be creative.

 Other reasons include cultural factors often associated with class and socioeconomic status.
 Users of lower socioeconomic status are less likely to participate in content creation due to disadvantages in education and lack of the necessary free time for the work involved in blog or website creation and maintenance.
-Additionally, there is evidence to support the existence of the second-level digital divide at the K-12 level based on how educators' use technology for instruction.
+Additionally, there is evidence to support the existence of the second-level digital divide at the K–12 level based on how educators use technology for instruction.
 Schools' economic factors have been found to explain variation in how teachers use technology to promote higher-order thinking skills.